Davis, West Virginia: Geography

 Davis is located at 39.131110°N 79.466318°W (39.131110, -79.466318).
 It is located in the northern portion of Canaan Valley, West Virginia near the Canaan Valley State Resort Park, and is partially surrounded by the Monongahela National Forest, including scenic Blackwater Falls.

 At an elevation of 3,520 feet, Davis has the highest elevation of any West Virginia town.
 According to the United States Census Bureau, the town has a total area of 1.83 sqmi, all land.

+Outdoor Activities

-Mountain biking
+Mountain Biking

 The area surrounding Davis is renowned for its mountain biking trails and bike culture.
 The most notable trails include the Plantation Trail, Hoo Doo Hustle and Moon Rocks.
 Many more miles of trails are also easily accessible at nearby Blackwater Falls State Park.
 The area also hosts several mountain bike races each year.
 One of these races, the Revenge of the Rattlesnake, is considered one of the toughest bike races in the country.

+Nordic Skiing

+Davis is also home to the White Grass Ski Touring Center.
+Originally opened in 1959 as the Weiss Knob Ski Area, a downhill ski resort, the site was reopened in 1979 as White Grass, with a focus on cross-country skiing.
+Today, White Grass maintains over 50 kilometers of groomed trails each winter.